 Work Rights for Your Spouse on a UAE Dependent Visa

-While the UAE Spouse Visa allows your spouse to live with you, it doesn’t grant automatic work rights.
+The Dependent/Family Residence Visa allows your spouse to live in the UAE but does not grant work rights.
+To work legally, your spouse must secure a job and obtain employer sponsorship for a separate work visa.
 However, your spouse can apply for a work permit if they secure a job.
 Here are some key points:

 In summary, while the UAE Dependent Visa doesn’t automatically allow your spouse to work, they can apply for a work permit if they find a job.